kernelci/lava-docker/README.md

       serial: The serial number in case of FTDI uart
       devpath: the UDEV devpath to this uart for UART without serial number
       use_ser2net: True/false (Use ser2net instead of conmux-console)
+      use_screen: True/false (Use screen via ssh instead of conmux-console)
     connection_command: A command to be ran for getting a serial console
     pdu_generic:
       hard_reset_command: commandline to reset the board